shupx/pyugvswarm/README.md

 # pyugvswarm

 ### Introduction
-A python wrapper around unmanned ground vehicle (UGV) swarm positioning/control ROS1 nodes.
+A python package wrapper around unmanned ground vehicle (UGV) swarm positioning/control ROS1 nodes.
 We offer python APIs which simplifies the development of UGV swarm.
 A lightweight python simulator is also provided to validate your program before the real experiment.

 ### Install